nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-the-sleep-of-silicon.md

 - Watch for the **🎯 Critical Mass** banner at ~15K nodes
 - Toggle **3D View** to reveal hidden clusters
 - Observe thick red edges (Contradicts) vs thin cyan edges (Supports)

 ---

+## Where We Are Now

+The Lattice Protocol is experimental.
+We've been running internal tests for a few weeks, and the early results are encouraging enough to share the architecture publicly.
+But we're under no illusion that we've "solved" anything—we've built a promising prototype that raises as many questions as it answers.

+**What's working:**
+- The Dream Cycle consolidation prevents the memory graph from becoming noise
+- Typed tension edges make disagreement navigable rather than destructive
+- Identity Anchors keep agents from drifting into sameness (so far)

+**What we're still figuring out:**
+- How the system behaves beyond 100K nodes (we've only stress-tested to ~50K)
+- Whether the Coherence Gate can truly prevent identity collapse at scale
+- The right balance between merge rate and mount rate as connectivity increases
+- Privacy guarantees for federated wisdom sharing (the 2027 vision needs this solved)

+**What we need:**
+- Time to test the hypotheses
+- Feedback from people building similar systems
+- Collaboration on the hard problems (especially federated privacy-preserving graphs)

+If you're working on memory systems, multi-agent architectures, or knowledge graphs and see something here that resonates—or something that's obviously wrong—we'd love to hear from you.
+We're building in public because we believe the problems are too important for any one team to solve in isolation.

+---